mlbowser/journal2020/content/Journal_2020.md

 Lake Fire.
 There were too many downed trees for us to safely work here, so we proceeded to HAK6.

+![Vicinity of plot HAK5.
+Photo by Ed Berg.](2020-07-09_HAK5_vicinity.jpg)
+Vicinity of plot HAK5.
+Photo by Ed Berg.

 Dawn joined us at HAK6.
 This was a beautiful, lush site under birches and *Alnus incana*.